sim642/profiling-template/readme.md

 # Profiling

 In this practice session we will be looking at memory leaks, garbage collection logs and learn how to make applications faster.
-The main tool we'll be using is JVisualVM.
+The main tool we'll be using is VisualVM.
 Start by downloading it from from https://visualvm.github.io/ and unpacking it somewhere.

 Before we continue, quickly read through the template application.